michelle95n/MovieRecommendation/README.md

 <img class="center" id="wordcloud_tag" src="images/tag_wordcloud_(no genres listed).png" style="width:700px">

 Looking at the genre Children, words as "pixar", "animals" and "cartoon" comes up.
 Looking at Horror "zombie", "alien" and "twist" are words that can be seen.
 When comparing these words to the ones for the plot descriptions, it is clear that for each genre they have the same overall sense.
 It seems that the plot description uses more specific words, whereas the tags uses more general words.
+This can give an idea about what to expect of movies in a given genre and therefore if some genres are more compelling.

 Next the negative and positive plot descriptions and tags will now be visualized to see if they can be compared as well.